North Island kōkako

 South Island kōkako are now assumed to be extinct.
 However it's remotely possible they may survive in low numbers in remote parts of the South Island and Stewart Island.
 Currently there are no confirmed reports of surviving South Island kōkako.

-Predation at nests – by ship rats and possums and stoats – is the primary cause of North Island kōkako declines.
+Predation at nests – mainly by ship rats and possums, and occasionally stoats – is the primary cause of North Island kōkako declines.
 Female kōkako are particularly at risk of predation as they do all the incubation and brooding throughout a 50-day nesting period.
-Years of such predation resulted in populations that are predominantly male and with consequent low productivity rates.
+Years of such predation have resulted in populations that are predominantly male and with consequent low productivity rates.

 Four day old North Island kōkako chick held in hand.
 Photo: Ian Flux.